polar-app/polar-app/content/blog/2021-02-08-Review-The-15-Best-Anki-Add-Ons-To-Boost-Your-College-Performance-In-2021.md

 ### 1.  <a href="https://getpolarized.io/" target="_blank">Polar</a>

 Polar is a document manager, reader, and learning tool all in one.
-Have you ever had to study from a book or a website, highlight a bunch of stuff, and then create flashcards based on those highlights?
+Have you ever had to study from a PDF, EPUB, or a website, highlight a bunch of stuff, and then create flashcards based on those highlights?
 Well, this is Polar.
 With Polar, you can auto-convert any annotation, highlight, or comment in one click into a flashcard.
 Especially if you want to go fancy, you can use AI to automatically generate a flashard without any work from your end.

 The Polar add-on for Anki allows you to sync your flashcards from Polar to Anki in one click.

-Finally, Polar allows you to keep track of all reading - be it PDF, EPUB, or web pages, with things like tags, folders, reading progress tracking, and more!
+In addition, Polar allows you to organize all your reading - be it PDF, EPUB, or web pages, with things like tags, folders, reading progress tracking, and more!

 <img class="img-fluid" src="https://i.imgur.com/y3v4aCg.png">

 Updates: Regular

-Popularity: Very popular (Only works through AnkiConnect)
+Popularity: Very popular (Only through AnkiConnect)

 Anki code: 734898866